OlegBoulanov/s3i/README.md

 ## Installation Prerequisites

 - Windows 7/10 (with [Windows Installer](https://docs.microsoft.com/en-us/windows/win32/msi/overview-of-windows-installer))
-   - or Linux (I develop and test on Ubuntu 18.04) - but only  dry run and simulation would work, since there is no `msiexec` for Linux
+   - or Linux (I develop and test on Ubuntu 18.04) - but only  dry run and simulation would work,
+   - since there is no Windows Installer (`msiexec.exe`) for Linux I'm aware of
 - [.NET Core Runtime 3.0.0](https://dotnet.microsoft.com/download/dotnet-core/3.0), which runs on Windows, Linux, or OSX

 Latest version of `s3i.msi` can be found on the project's [Releases tab](https://github.com/OlegBoulanov/s3i/releases/latest)